jasondellaluce/vm-spinner/README.md

 Jobs implements a `VMJob` interface that defines their name, description, and command to be run.
 Moreover, there are other 2 interfaces that might be implemented:
 * `VMJobProcessor`: to embed private logic to process output from command being run
 * `VMJobConfigurator`: to embed private logic to define and parse plugin specific flags.
 This adds an hard dep on `github.com/urfave/cli` package.

+All these interfaces can be found in the [vmjob](pkg/vmjobs/vmjob.go) file.

 Finally, vm-spinner also supports external plugins; they are go shared objects that implement the `VMJob` interface(and eventually `VMJobProcessor` and `VMJobConfigurator`),
 and expose a `PluginJob` var.